arnaldpuy/uncertainy_irrigation_modelling/README.md

 ## Abstract

-*For fifty years, refining models and datasets has been central to reducing uncertainties in the quantification of global irrigation water use.
-However, whether these efforts have delivered remains unclear.
-Here we compile 1,624 global irrigation water withdrawal estimates from 65 studies (1974-2025) and examine them through 320 different possible analytical pipelines to ensure robustness of results.
-Our analysis reveals strong evidence that, rather than reducing uncertainties, research has actually amplified them or made them unstable.
-Only 20\% of analytical pathways suggest a decline in uncertainty over time, dropping to 10\% when excluding projections for 2100.
-Our findings suggest that embracing uncertainty may be a better strategy than chasing precision to improve our understanding of global irrigation water use.*
+*For five decades, improving models and datasets has been central to reducing uncertainty in global irrigation water withdrawal estimates.
+However, whether these efforts have succeeded remains unclear.
+Here we compile 1,624 global estimates from 65 studies published between 1974 and 2025, and evaluate them across 320 analytical pathways in a multiverse analysis framework.
+Contrary to expectations, our results show that uncertainty in global irrigation water withdrawals has not declined but has instead increased or become more unstable.
+Only 17% of analytical paths show a decline in uncertainty over time, falling to 10% when projections for 2100 are excluded.
+Our study thus suggests that uncertainties are likely to persist despite further research, and that embracing rather than attempting to dispel them may offer a stronger, more robust understanding of global irrigation water use.*

 ## Replication